irfanpule/django-form-surveys/README.rst

 =====
-Form Survey
+Django Form Survey
 =====

-Surveys is a simple Django app to conduct Web-based to create survey.
-You can create custom survey from django admin.
+Django form survey is an application Django to easier create form survey and easy integrated for your project.

 Quick start
 -----------